2019 UPDATE -

-- You could leave a sprinkler running over the dog shed or a fan to provide air but when your Frenchie is a puppy, it’s best to position the fan over and not directly on them. (you don’t want them choking on air, definite sure you don’t want that).
+- You could leave a sprinkler running over the dog shed or a fan to provide air but when your Frenchie is a puppy, it’s best to position the fan over and not directly on them. (you don’t want them choking on air).

-- You can give them ice cubes, Frenchies love ice cube during summer seasons, it keep the temperature cool for them.
+- You can give them ice cubes, Frenchies love ice cubes during summer seasons, it keeps the temperature cool for them.
 This is easier when you are indoors.

 - When you need to take a walk in a park, have a picnic or go wherever, make sure to have a clean enema bag, clean hand towels submerged in tepid or cool (not cold) water, good access to shade, cool bottled water, lots of cool coats and cooling pads and every other thing you can think of to reduce the heat.